-Chapter U-1 Sexual harassment and aggression regulations
+Chapter U-1 Psychosocial work stress

-The employer will draw up regulations concerning sexual harassment and aggression, regarding which agreement must be reached with the PMR.
+The employer will draw up regulations concerning aggression, violence and intimidation, sexual intimidation, discrimination and bullying, regarding which regulations agreement must be reached with the PMR.
 These regulations will in any case contain the following:

-- · the purpose of the regulations and the policy regarding sexual harassment and aggression; - · the manner in which counsellors will be appointed, as well as the tasks and powers of these counsellors; - · the manner in which undesired behaviour can be made known to a counsellor; - · regulations for the handling of a submitted complaint regarding sexual harassment and aggression, including the manner in which decisions will be given, by a committee to be established by the employer for that purpose; - · the stipulation that the employer will decide on the measures to be taken, including disciplinary measures, based on the decision of the aforementioned complaints committee.
-In the event that circumstances arise which, in the opinion of the employer, do not permit any delay, the employer may take measures before the complaints committee has given a decision; - · the manner in which the privacy of those involved will be protected.
+- · the purpose of the regulations and the policy regarding sexual harassment and aggression; - · the manner in which counsellors will be appointed, as well as the tasks and powers of these counsellors; - · the manner in which undesired behaviour can be made known to a counsellor; - \cdot regulations for the handling of a submitted complaint regarding sexual harassment and aggression, including the manner in which decisions will be given, by a committee to be established by the employer for that purpose; - · the stipulation that the employer will decide on the measures to be taken, including disciplinary measures, based on the decision of the aforementioned complaints committee.
+In the event that circumstances arise which, in the opinion of the employer, do not permit any delay, the employer may take measures before the complaints committee has given a decision; - the manner in which the privacy of those involved will be protected.